Phil Collins: 1970–1980: Genesis, later role as lead singer, and Brand X

 From 1970 to 1975, Collins played drums, percussion, and backing vocals on Genesis albums and concerts.
 Rutherford commented that "on drums Phil was immediately a huge lift.
 We had never had that kind of energy from the engine room before; it was just a whole different level."
 Rutherford and Banks continued to contribute vocal harmonies to songs like "Harlequin", but before long Collins became the group's primary backing vocalist, since they found multi-tracking Collins and Gabriel's vocals was faster and produced better results than all four of them singing.
 They also discovered that Collins and Gabriel's singing voices were so similar that when they sang a part together, it sounded like one exceptionally strong voice rather than two voices.
 This technique was employed on the band's first hit single, "I Know What I Like (In Your Wardrobe)".

 During this period Collins participated in the songwriting jams which produced much of Genesis's material, but did little independent songwriting compared to the other four members.
 Collins's more notable songwriting contributions during 1970-75 include composing the staccato rhythm which acts as the main theme of the live favourite "Watcher of the Skies".
 His first album as a member, Nursery Cryme, features the acoustic song "For Absent Friends" that has Collins singing lead vocal.
 He sang "More Fool Me" on their 1973 album Selling England by the Pound and on the subsequent tour, marking the first time he assumed the role of Genesis lead vocalist in a live setting.
-In 1974, Collins played drums on Brian Eno's second album Taking Tiger Mountain (By Strategy) after Eno had contributed electronic effects to two songs on The Lamb Lies Down on Broadway.
+In 1974, Collins played drums on "Mother Whale Eyeless", the 4th song of Eno's second album Taking Tiger Mountain (By Strategy) after Eno had contributed electronic effects to two songs on The Lamb Lies Down on Broadway.